 Program(s):Physics of the Cosmos

 In mid-2008, a officials from ESA, NASA, and JAXA headquarters agreed to conduct a joint study of IXO with a single merged set of top-level science goals.
 This agreement established key science measurement requirements.
-The spacecraft configuration for the IXO study is a mission featuring a single large X-ray mirror and an extendible optical bench, with a focal length of ~20 m, and a suite of five focal plane instruments.
+The spacecraft configuration for the IXO study was a mission featuring a single large X-ray mirror and an extendible optical bench, with a focal length of ~20 m, and a suite of six focal plane instruments.

 The X-ray instruments under study for the IXO concept included: a wide field imaging detector, a high-spectral-resolution imaging spectrometer (calorimeter), a hard X-ray imaging detector, a grating spectrometer, a high timing resolution spectrometer, and a polarimeter.
 The IXO mission concept was submitted to the 2010 U.S. Decadal Survey committee and to ESA's Cosmic Vision process.

 In the 2010 Astrophysics Decadal Report, IXO was ranked fourth among the large-scale missions.
 In 2011, ESA decided on a new way forward for their L-class mission candidates.
 During the ESA reformulation exercise, the most important elements of IXO were captured in the ATHENA mission.

 - ESA IXO Website - http://sci.esa.int/science-e/www/area/index.cfm?fareaid=103